Conflicts of Interest Disclosure

 Client Money Interest

 Cash held in client portfolios is placed on deposit in accordance with the client money rules.
-Any difference between the rate of interest received by JH&P on client money accounts and the rate notified to you is retained by JH&P. Any decision to hold cash in a client portfolio would be a result of our collaborative asset allocation process or to meet client liquidity needs.
+Any difference between the rate of interest received by JH&P on client money accounts and the rate notified to you is retained by JH&P and therefore JH&P may benefit from this difference.
+Any decision to hold cash in a client portfolio would be a result of our collaborative asset allocation process or to meet client liquidity needs.

 Aggregation & Allocation